-Impax Asset Management LLC, formerly known as Pax World Management LLC ("IAM"), 30 Penhallow Street, Suite 400, Portsmouth, New Hampshire 03801, is the investment adviser for each Fund other than the Global Women's Fund.
-IAM is responsible, either directly or through others selected by it, for the management of each Fund, subject to oversight by the Board of Trustees of Pax World Funds Series Trust I (the "Trust"), of which each Fund other than the Global Women's Fund is a series.
+Impax Asset Management LLC ("IAM"), 30 Penhallow Street, Suite 400, Portsmouth, New Hampshire 03801, is the investment adviser for each Fund.
+IAM is responsible, either directly or through others selected by it, for the management of each Fund, subject to oversight by the Board of Trustees of Pax World Funds Series Trust I ("Trust I"), of which each Fund other than the Global Women's Fund is a series, and of Pax World Funds Series Trust III ("Trust III", and together with Trust I, the "Trusts") of which the Global Women's Fund is the only series.
 IAM is a registered investment adviser and has been an investment adviser since 1971.
 IAM is a majority-owned subsidiary of Impax Asset Management Group plc, a publicly traded company on the Alternative Investment Market of the London Stock Exchange.
-Impax Asset Management Group plc also is the parent company of Impax Asset Management Ltd. ("Impax London"), the sub-adviser to the Global Environmental Markets Fund.
-A discussion regarding the basis for the Board of Trustees' approval of each Fund's investment advisory agreement is available in the Funds' most recent semiannual report for the period ended June

-30. IAM serves as index provider of the Women's Index for the Global Women's Fund.
+Impax Asset Management Group plc also is the parent company of Impax Asset Management Ltd. ("Impax London"), the sub-adviser to the Global Opportunities Fund and the Global Environmental Markets Fund.
+A discussion regarding the basis for the Board of Trustees' approval of each Fund's investment advisory agreement is available in the Funds' most recent semiannual report for the period ended June 30.
+IAM serves as index provider of the Women's Index for the Global Women's Fund.
 For additional information about IAM's role as index provider, please see the "Investment Advisory and Other Services" section in the SAI.